Lost Traffic Ticket in LouisianaPage OverviewSUMMARY: How to Find Lost Louisiana Traffic Ticket Information

 The Louisiana Supreme Court website provides a complete list of city and district (or parish) courts.

-Start with calling the court you know (or think) is handling your LA traffic ticket.
+To find your ticket, start with calling the court you know (or think) is handling your LA traffic ticket.
 Most courts can provide all the lost ticket information you need over the phone if you give your full name and date of birth; however, if you need a tangible copy of your traffic ticket, ask the court about picking one up (and whether there's a fee).

 If you opt to just get the information over the phone, be sure to ask about: